kubernetes/enhancements/keps/sig-apps/draft-20251010-multipod-pdb/README.md

 ```

 Upon node drain, the Eviction API will:
-1. See the PDB `my-training-job-workers-pdb` with `spec.usePodGrouping: true`.
+1. See the PDB `my-training-job-workers-pdb` with `spec.usePodGroups: true`.
 2. Select all pods matching the selector.
 3. Detect that these pods have `spec.workload.name: my-training-job` and `spec.workload.podGroup: worker`.
 4. Fetch the `Workload` object `my-training-job`.